 Governance last year was a little less mature than leadership and culture.
 We saw a similar score this year.
-Governance is universal, pervasive and scaled, based on principles such as empowerment, alignment and transparency.

 Without appropriate guard rails, empowerment cannot work, yet we have found few applications specifically talking about those guard rails.
 In quite a few of the applications, as we did last year, we still saw more hierarchy than was ideal for business agility, hence there is room for further investigation.